tom-mi/iBrew/README.md

   ─────────────────────────────────────────────────────────────────────────
   Response message: [03,Command status]

-  ✓ iKettle 2.0   ?
-SmarterCoffee
+  ✓ iKettle 2.0   ✕ SmarterCoffee

-  Boil water to (default user temperature) and cool until the formula temperature and then keep it warm.
+  Heats water to (default user temperature) and cool until the formula temperature and then keep it warm.

   Arguments: <FORMULATEMPERATURE><KEEPWARMTIME>